dogweather/forkful/content/en/c/strings/removing-quotes-from-a-string.md

 ---
 date: 2024-02-03 17:50:08.196568-07:00
-description: "Removing quotes from a string in C involves extracting the textual content\
+description: "How to: To remove quotes from a string in C, we traverse the string,\
-  \ without the encapsulating single (' ') or double (\" \") quotes.
-This process\
-  \ is\u2026"
+  \ copying characters that are not quotes into a new string.
+This process can be\u2026"
 lastmod: '2024-03-13T22:45:00.500948-06:00'
 model: gpt-4-0125-preview
-summary: Removing quotes from a string in C involves extracting the textual content without the encapsulating single (' ') or double (" ") quotes.
+summary: To remove quotes from a string in C, we traverse the string, copying characters that are not quotes into a new string.
 title: Removing quotes from a string
 weight: 9
 ---